Tharun-Ninja/LMS/README.md

 1. **Register Member:**
    - Lets a librarian add a new member to the library.
    - Takes input for member details (name, age, phone number).
-   - Assumes that the phone number is a 10-digit number and to be unique for every member.
+   - Assuming that the phone number is a 10-digit number and to be unique for every member.
    - So every member should have unique phone number.
    - Unique member ID is generated.